Singapore Swing: Top Saving Hacks for Your Next Trip

 - Grab: the local Uber replacement, very cheap, extremely popular, but the quality of service is pretty shifting; Download Grab.

-An average supermarket food hall in Singapore looks like this, and is located either on the top floor (or rooftop) or in the basement:
+Most supermarket food halls are located either on the top floor (or rooftop) or in the basement:

 Hundreds of tables, dozens of stalls & shops serving a variety of food around.
-You order your food and sit wherever.
-Drinks are frequently served by a single shop to all tables, though not necessarily so.
+You make an order and take a seat.
+Quite often, there are drink-runners who will serve drinks.

 Thai, Malaysian, Japanese, Korean, Indian, Vietnamese, Chinese, Burmese, I could go on all night… It’s a glutton’s heaven.

-And you may find some rare delicacies in a supermarket, too (here, a century egg served by the renowned Din Tai Fung restaurant – cost us $3):
+A scrumptious meal will set you back by $4-12.
+A good deal for a hearty meal!
+And you may find some rare delicacies, too (e.g., a century egg served by the renowned Din Tai Fung restaurant – it cost $3):

-Marins Bay Sands may be one of the most iconic hotels in the world, but it’s probably one of the most expensive, too.
+Marina Bay Sands may be one of the most iconic hotels in the world, but probably one of the most expensive, too.
 At a random check, the least expensive room on an average Tuesday night in August costs around $480 per night.

 That would be WITHOUT breakfast.

-Although finding budget accommodation in Singapore may be difficult, consider one of the following if you’re really strapped for cash:
+But worry not, although finding budget accommodation in Singapore may require some effort, consider one of the following if you’re really strapped for cash:

 - Check out Chinatown, Little India, Bugis and Kampong Glam areas for cheaper lodgings.
 These districts typically offer more affordable accommodation.

-- If you’re OK with hostels, then try out this website where you may be able to find dorm beds in a decent location from as low as $8-10 per night: https://www.hostelworld.com/
+- For hostels, try out this website where you may be able to find dorm beds in a decent location from as low as $8-10 per night: https://www.hostelworld.com/

-- Try out capsule hotels.
+- Consider capsule hotels.
 Depending on the location and standard, they will set you back $50-$80 USD per night.